Relational Reality

 The measure of Jesus’ prayer was in tandem with the depth of His relationship with the Father.
 The latter is the cause of the earlier.
 No prayers of ours as men and women are to be greater than the lives we live.
 Our prayers are as deep, high, mature, and effective as our lives are.
 When the external performances of prayer are greater than our internal relationship with the Lord, pseudo-spirituality soon becomes the order of the day.
 Nowhere is this display more apparent than in the Pharisees of Jesus’ days.

-“Why could we not drive it out?” must pass from a sense of shame to a definite severance of all lingering human presumptuousness and self-confidence.
+The fortuitous question of the disciples deriving from the crisis, “Why could we not drive it out?” must pass from a sense of shame to a definite severance of all lingering human presumptuousness and self-confidence.

-“why could we not drive it out?”
+Embedded in our relationship with the Lord is the discipline He brings to us that from time to time edges us to a place of “why could we not drive it out?”
 The purpose being that we would abandon and be brought to utter helplessness.
 A dying is required if our prayer is to change.
 Our helplessness changes our view of God.
 More often than not, most of our views of God have gone awry until they are confronted.
 In relational reality, our hearts are reconstituted and realigned.
 Like a child, we begin to feel His heart, perceive His mind, and pray His prayer.